robertoraimondo/verdi/README.md

 ```

 - Use the left panel buttons to open, convert, and play files.
+- Click "Download YouTube MP3" to download and convert a YouTube video to MP3.
+- Click "Create Staff" to select a MIDI file and generate a staff PDF.
 - The status label above the staff image shows playback and conversion status.
 - The piano widget highlights notes during playback.
+- Progress bar and popup dialogs provide feedback during long operations.

 ## Troubleshooting